RongkunZ/RongkunZ.github.io/_pages/about.md

 ### 🧠 Reasoning over Tabular Data
 *Research Assistant with Prof. Philipp Koehn, Johns Hopkins University — 2025.07–Present* Exploring how large language models perform structured reasoning over table data.
-We aim to develop and evaluate methods that improve the reliability, transparency, and factual grounding of model-generated reasoning traces in tabular QA tasks.
+We aim to improve the reliability and logical consistency of model-generated reasoning traces in tabular QA tasks.

----

 ### 🎮 Debugging Reasoning Failures in Text-Based Games
-*Research Assistant with Prof. Ziang Xiao, Johns Hopkins University — 2025.08–Present* Working on the TALES dataset and using the MindCoder framework to investigate where language agents fail to reason effectively during interactive fiction scenarios.
+*Research Assistant with Prof. Ziang Xiao, Johns Hopkins University — 2025.08–Present* Working on the TALES dataset and using the MindCoder framework to investigate where language agents fail in multi-step reasoning and decision-making during interactive fiction scenarios.
-This project identifies reasoning bottlenecks and stuck states by querying model trajectories and responses, with the goal of guiding model behavior through targeted interventions and improving agent robustness.
+This project identifies reasoning bottlenecks and stuck states by analyzing model trajectories, with the goal of guiding behavior through targeted interventions and improving agent robustness.

----

 ### 🔐 Detecting Steganography in LLM Chain-of-Thought
-*Research Assistant with William Walden, HLTCOE, JHU — 2024.05–Present*
+*Research Assistant with William Walden, HLTCOE, JHU — 2025.05–Present*
 Investigating how reasoning traces in LLM outputs might covertly encode information (textual steganography).
-This project aims to detect and mitigate hidden signals that may enable malicious coordination or model misuse, focusing on interventions aligned with knowledge distillation and output control.
+This project aims to detect and mitigate hidden signals that may enable malicious coordination or model misuse, focusing on interventions such as knowledge distillation and controlled decoding to improve model safety, transparency, and trustworthiness.